About Nicole

 At our practice, we are dedicated to providing personalized and evidence-based care to each of our clients.
 I believe that Emily's expertise in drama therapy will be an important addition to our team and will complement the diverse range of therapeutic modalities we offer.

-If you are interested in learning more about drama therapy, booking an appointment with Emily, or have someone you think would benefit from drama therapy, I invite you to contact us today.
-We are committed to helping our clients achieve their goals and live more fulfilling lives, and I believe that Emily will be an important asset in that mission!
+If you are interested in learning more about drama therapy, booking an appointment with Emily, or have someone you think would benefit from drama therapy, we invite you to contact us today.
+We are committed to helping our clients achieve their goals and live more fulfilling lives, and believe that Emily will be an important asset in that mission!